thecoffeedev/coinvestment-be/USAGE.md

     "customerID": customerID
 }
 ```
-> The token present in the authorization header is the preferred
+> The token present in the authorization header is the
-> method to confirm access to this route and has priority
+> method to confirm access to this route
 ### Response
 ```json
 {